gschmutz/bigdata-spark-workshop/05-spark/README.md

 sc = spark.sparkContext
 ```

 and execute it by entering **Shift** + **Enter**.

 If you check the code you can see that we connect to the Spark Master and get a session on the "spark cluster", available through the `spark` variable.
 The Spark Context is available as variable `sc`.

 First execute `spark.version` in another shell to show the Spark version in place.

-And then excute a python command `print ("hello")` just to see that you are executing python.
+Also execute a python command `print ("hello")` just to see that you are executing python.

 ![Alt Image Text](./images/jupyter-execute-cell.png "Jupyter Execute cell")

 You can use Jupyter to perform the workshop.

 ## Working with Spark Resilient Distributed Datasets (RDDs)

 Spark’s primary core abstraction is called a **Resilient Distributed Dataset** or **RDD**.

 It is a distributed collection of elements that is parallelised across the cluster.
 In other words, a RDD is an immutable collection of objects that is partitioned and distributed across multiple physical nodes of a YARN cluster and that can be operated in parallel.

 There are three methods for creating a RDD:

- * Parallelise an existing collection.
+ 1. Parallelise an existing collection.
 This means that the data already resides within Spark and can now be operated on in parallel.
  * Create a RDD by referencing a dataset.
 This dataset can come from any storage source supported by Hadoop such as HDFS, Cassandra, HBase etc.
  * Create a RDD by transforming an existing RDD to create a new RDD.

 We will be using the later two methods in this workshop.

-First let's upload the data needed for this workshop, using the techniques we have learned in the [HDFS Workshop](../02-hdfs/README.md).
+First let's upload the data needed for this workshop, using the techniques we have learned in the [HDFS Workshop](../02-hdfs/README.md) when working with HDFS or [Working with MinIO Object Storage](../03-object-storage/README.md) when working with MinIO Object Storage.

+The raw data can be downloaded

-### Upload Raw Data
+### Upload Raw Data to HDFS

 In the RDD workshop we are working with text data.

 In HDFS under folder `/user/hue` create a new folder `wordcount` and upload the two files into that folder.

-Here are the commands to perform when using the **Hadoop Filesystem Command** on the commmand line
+Here are the commands to perform when using the **Hadoop Filesystem Command** on the command line

 ```
 docker exec -ti namenode hadoop fs -mkdir -p /user/hue/wordcount/